DanielDaCosta/HeartDisease-Classification/README.md

 The Neural Networks results (confusion Matrix and accuracy) and SVM results (confusion Matrix and accuracy) will be shown on the screen, in that order.

+## Acknowledgemetns

+The dataset came from a Kaggle competition that can be foud here [here](https://www.kaggle.com/cdabakoglu/heart-disease-classifications-machine-learning).